rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

 5. Clicked on create

-ssh into default machine and it works
-Tried to ping my-auto-1 and it dosent work
-Tried to ping the external ip of my-auto-1 and it works Tried to ping the internal ip of my-auto-1 and it dosent work Ssh into my-auto-1

-Ssh into my-auto-1 and it works
-Tried to ping external ip of my custom-1, and it dosent work Ssh into my-custom-2

-Ssh into my-auto-1 and it dosent work
-Note when ping or ssh dosent work check firewall rules

-Checking firewall rules

-Opened up firewall rule for ssh, icmp, tcp
-Copied the network tag from the firewall rule and added it to custom-1 compute engines

-Ssh into custom-1

-It works
-Ssh into auto-machine-1

-Tried to ping external ip of my custom-1, and it works Tried to ping external ip of my custom-2, and it does not work Edited firewall rule

-Remove tag and saved firewall rule
-Ssh into auto-machine-1
-2. Tried to ping external ip of my custom-2, and it does work

 * **Configuration Quirks:** [Any "gotchas," like waiting 5 minutes for a Global Load Balancer to propagate].

 ---